kitspace/bom-builder/notes.md

 - [ ] Indicate "vetted status"
 - [ ] Merge lines?
 - [ ] Use colored bar instead of wand icon

+- [ ] Search result not not obvious when no result